nickshim/boilerplate/privacy-policy/springeropen.md

 VIII.
 Analytics

-For statistical analyses we use web analytics services such as Google Analytics, Webtrekk, and Webtrends to collect information about the use of this site.
+For statistical analyses we use web analytics services such as Google Analytics to collect information about the use of this site.

 General tracking information